SaqibJaweed/Help-Line/index.md

 I will work to make a touchscreen work with a raspberry pi 3.
 This project will let the user know His/Her position in line while he waits to get attention of a representative or an attendant.
 Users can also lookup a product in store and once they are done shopping, they can fill out an E-Survey using a simple and interactive touch screen.

+### December 11 2017

+# 30 Second Script
+"Hello everyone, my name is Saqib Jaweed Syed and I am working on a 3.5’’ Touch Screen as my hardware project.
+The Idea behind this project is to accept input from the user without the use of mouse and keyboard at a help desk kiosk.
+The project costed me about $60 and required almost 8 hours of work altogether.
+I feel very accomplished at this point as I have now, got it to work with more functionality then promised.
+For e.g. Screen Mirroring and Remote access.
+At this point though, I am anxiously waiting to couple it with Abhay’s PIR sensor and Guru’s RFID Reader next semester."

 ### December 04 2017
 We had to fix a minor issue in the printed circuit board so the sensord could work correctly.